Developing the Theme of a Story

 Themes: “What did this story make me think or feel about the world and human nature?”

-Well, we have now covered all of the major components of storytelling.
-Now it’s time to put everything tighter for our culminating planning exercise, “Creating your master timeline and plotline.”
+We have now covered all of the major narrative components of storytelling, as well as how to develop and engage with each of them as you plan out the course of your novel.
+Now it’s time to put everything together for our culminating planning exercise, “Creating your master timeline and plotline.”